Khloe Kardashian Wants To Forgive Tristan Thompson After Second Cheating Scandal, Per ‘HL’

 “Khloe knows the worst thing she can do is drag around resentment and anger, she doesn’t want that kind of baggage.
 She has a huge capacity for forgiveness so it’ll happen I’m sure, but she’s not there yet.
 She’s still going through her grief,” the insider adds.

-The source also reveals that Khloe Kardashian is still working on accepting what Tristan Thompson did to her, and how she plans to forward in the future.
+The source also reveals that Khloe Kardashian is still working on accepting what Tristan Thompson did to her, and how she plans to go forward in the future.

-Although she wants to forgive her ex-boyfriend, she’s not in denial says the source, adding that Kardashian knows for a fact that things between she and Thompson have to be over following his latest cheating scandal.
+Although she wants to forgive her ex-boyfriend, she’s not in denial, says the source, adding that Kardashian knows for a fact that things between she and Thompson have to be over following his latest cheating scandal.

 As many fans will remember, Khloe and Tristan split after he allegedly cheated on her with her sister Kylie Jenner’s best friend, Jordyn Woods.
 The pair ended their relationship just after Valentine’s Day, and Kardashian seemingly hasn’t looked back since.